wolfgang-azevedo/logstash_mon/README.md

   $ ./logstash_pipeline_mon.py

-Or you can import this script on your own script.
+Or you can import this module on your own script.